-Tannaz Motevalli is a second-generation Iranian-American performance artist, writer, and thinker.
+Tannaz Motevalli is a second-generation Iranian-American performance artist, writer, and researcher.
 She grew up in Baltimore, MD, but is now based out of Chicago, IL.
 Her multidisciplinary practice, often starting from the central act and practice of writing, explores a variety of ideas and concepts including invisible disability/illness and its relationship to the performing body, the mediated and technological body, fantasies of the reproductive/reproducing body, performance lecture as a methodology for personal narrative, and exploring notions of interiority, self-containment, and self-actualization within the female erotic landscape.
 Tannaz has performed and exhibited works in the International Museum of Surgical Science, Links Hall, Comfort Station, Sector 2337, Roman Susan Gallery, Weinberg/Newton Gallery, TCC Chicago, TriTriangle, The Chicago Home Theater Festival, 2nd Floor Rear Festival, the School of the Art Institute of Chicago, and the Oak Hill Center for Education and Culture.

 You can reach her at firstname.lastname@example.org